olympichek/llrCUDA/Readme.txt

-		Welcome to llrCUDA program Version 3.8.6 !
+		Welcome to llrCUDA program Version 3.8.7 !

 0) What is new in this version :

+    I added two new ABC formats, principally to help PRP searchers.
+  - k*b^n+c format with k, b, c fixed, for example : ABC 22*17^n+13
+  - (k*b^n+c)/d format with k, b, c, d fixed, for example : ABC (1*16^n+619)/5
+  - In Proth or LLR tests, even values of k yield a false result...
+  These bugs are now fixed.
   May 2022 : The range of available FFT lengthes has been extended using SSE2 Woltman tables.
 This allowed this version to test successfully M82589933 in less than 8 days!